G1r1shCodes/AQI-Prediction-Using-Machine-Learning/README.md

 | Random Forest     | **0.999** | **1.29** | **1.84** |
 | AdaBoost          | 0.991     | 1.41     | 2.13     |

-🧩 Includes graphs of predicted vs actual AQI for all models (in notebook).
+📈 Visualizations of predictions vs actual AQI and error metrics are available in the notebook.

 ---